edgeworx/docs/content/en/docs/guides/2-build.md

 In this step-by-step guide you'll learn how to build your first Darcy AI app.
 This app utilizes the Darcy AI pipelines, input stream, perceptors and output stream to detect and count people and then change some basic configurations.
-The concepts in this guide are application to ant app you can think to build with Darcy AI.
+The concepts in this guide are application to any app you can think to build with Darcy AI.

 ## Requirements